khemistmk/enumtool/README.md

 - `--max-workers` Concurrency level (default 200)
 - `--timeout` Socket/HTTP timeout seconds (default 5)
 - `--no-json` Skip writing JSON result (HTML is always written)
+ - `--anon` Run via Tor + DoH (requires Tor running locally on 9050).
+Disables WHOIS and `--active`.
+	- On Windows, `scripts/setup.ps1` installs Tor Browser and sets TOR_EXE so the tool can launch Tor automatically.

 ## API keys and environment
 - Create a `.env` file (not committed) in the project root.
 Copy from `.env.example`.